MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-data-warehouse-introduction.md

 In this tutorial, you take on the role of a data warehouse developer at the fictional Wide World Importers company and complete the following steps:

-- Sign into your Power BI online account, or if you don’t have an account yet, sign up for a free trial.
+- Sign into your Power BI online account, or if you don't have an account yet, sign up for a free trial.
 - Build and implement an end-to-end data warehouse for your organization:
   - Enable Fabric in your tenant.
   - [Create a Fabric workspace](tutorial-data-warehouse-create-workspace.md).